Kotlin/api-guidelines/docs/topics/jvm-api-guidelines-readability.md

 fun Graph.getDegree(vertex: Int): Int = edges[vertex]?.size ?: 0
 ```

-Only properties, overrides, and accessors should be members.
+Only properties, overrides and accessors should be members.

 ## Avoid using Boolean arguments in functions